Description of a Lancashire Heeler

 They enjoy sitting on laps and being stroked, emphasising their good temperament.

 As with most breeds there is a wide variation in Lancashire Heeler breed types and temperaments.
 It is important to see several breeders to make sure that you buy the dog with the temperament and type that suits you.
+In general, Lancashire Heelers are very happy dogs, extremely affectionate to their owners and very keen to please.

 As a Breed Lancashire Heelers learn very quickly, but owners are often foiled by a rather stubborn nature and a very inventive mind.
 If the owners persevere with kind, firm handling, they will find that their dog will respond.